Shea-Fyffe/transforming-personality-scales/README.md

 Getting Started
 ================

 See table below for files related to each tutorial.
+I will do my best to keep things up-to-date, but feel free to reach out you have any thoughts or suggestions (see contact info below).

 ## Scale Development Tutorials